 The entire Riviera Maya region is packed with over 6,000 hotels, from all-inclusive resorts to small boutique types.

 In Cancun itself, the all-inclusive Secrets The Vine Cancun is a deluxe sanctuary for adults only.
-It recently won the award for “Mexico’s Leading Luxury Beach Resort” (2021) from the World Travel Awards.
+It was named one of the 20 best resorts in resorts in eastern Mexico in the 2023 Conde Nast Traveler Readers’ Choice Awards.

-Right in Cancun’s Hotel Zone, The Ritz-Carlton Cancun is an AAA Five Diamond winner and 5-star retreat.
+Right in Cancun’s Hotel Zone, the Kempinski Hotel Cancun (formerly the Ritz-Carlton Cancun) is an AAA Five Diamond winner and 5-star retreat.

-Check out The Beach Tulum.
-For adults only, the stylish digs feature a pool and complimentary yoga classes.
+For adults only, these stylish boutique digs also feature a main pool and complimentary yoga classes.

-Also recommended in Tulum: La Valise, with thatched beach bungalows housing 9 romantic rooms with open-air showers.
+Also recommended in Tulum Beach: La Valise, with thatched beach bungalows housing 9 romantic rooms with open-air showers.